napari/docs/docs/plugins/testing_workshop_docs/Article-4-test-coverage.md

 ![Lines not run highlighted in red](../../images/Lines_not_run_highlighted_in_red.png)

-Because we never provided a list of paths and we never ran code that provided a list of paths, we don't know what will happen in that case.
-We also never ran code that doesn't return a reader.
+Because we never provided a list of paths, we don't know what will happen in that case.
+We also never ran code that tests not returning a reader.
 In other words, we never tested the failed cases.
 We can and should add those tests.
 The first one is `test_get_reader_pass`.
 We'll call it with a file that doesn't end in `.npy` and assert that it returned `None`.
 Then we'll create a second test to call with a list of paths.

 Using the `write_im_to_file` fixture again, we can write two files, call `napari_get_reader` with two paths and assert that it still returns a callable.
 ```python